lintonye/react-101-for-designers/react_house/react-101-for-designers-exercises.md

 ### 11. Import / export
 - Which of the following is correct for importing React into the current file:
   - A. `import React from './react'`
-  - B. `import React from 'react'`
+  - - B. `import React from 'react'`
   - C. `import React from 'React'`
   - D. `import React from React`

-- How to import and use the following module?
+- How to import the following module?
   ```jsx
   // Drinks.js
   export default drinks = () => ['🍺', '🍹', '🍸', '☕️'];
   ```
-  - A. `import drinks from './Drinks'`
+  - - A. `import drinks from './Drinks'`
   - B. `import { drinks } from './Drinks'`
   - C. `import drinks from './Drinks/drinks`
   - D. `import drinks from ./Drinks`

-- How to import and use the following module?
+- How to import the following module?
   ```jsx
   // Drink.js
   export const BEER = '🍺';
   export const COFFEE = '️️☕️';
   ```
-  - A. `import { BEER, COFFEE } from './Drinks'`
+  - - A. `import { BEER, COFFEE } from './Drinks'`
   - B. `import BEER, COFFEE from './Drinks'`
   - C. `import { BEER, COFFEE } from ./Drinks`
   - D. `import BEER, COFFEE from ./Drinks`